nasa/cFE/docs/cFE Application Developers Guide.md

 The drawback to allowing rollovers is that this adds an interesting dilemma to comparing two absolute times.
-Going back to our analog wall clock analogy, let us assume we wish to compute determine whether 9:00 is before or after 2:00.
+Going back to our analog wall clock analogy, let us assume we wish to determine whether 9:00 is before or after 2:00.
 Since the clock is allowed to roll over, which is first?
 As shown below, 9:00 is either 5 hours before 2:00 or it is 7 hours later.